EdgeFirstAI/documentation/docs/getting_started/workflows.md

 <figcaption>Project UI Breakdown</figcaption>
 </figure>

 A project will contain datasets and information about the operations done with those datasets, such as: training sessions, automation tasks, labeling/annotation tasks, and validation sessions.
-The "Sample Datasets" project has two datasets and two training sets associated with it.
+The "Sample Datasets" project has two datasets, two training sessions, and two validation sessions associated with it.

 To return to this splash page from any other page, you can:

-* click your browser's "Back" button until back here
+* click your browser's "Back" button until back here.
 * click the Apps ![Apps Button](../assets/apps_button.png) waffle button and select the "Projects" menu item.
 * click on the "Au-Zone" Home button in the top-left corner.